bauxiteDYS/SM-NT-Killstreak-Sounds/README.md

 # SM-NT-Killstreak-Sounds
-Sourcemod plugin for Neotokyo that enables sounds on a kill streak
+Sourcemod plugin for Neotokyo that enables sounds on 3 different kill streaks, at 4, 6 and 8 kills.
-Currently only plays a sound when a player gets 5 kills in a round
 You need to have the hardcoded sounds in the right folder